 If we bring a prototype to a customer, this is “concept testing.”
 Something different from voice of the customer research.
-But when these become conflated, we fool ourselves into believing that we’re more customer-centric than we really are.
+But when definitions are not understood, these become conflated and we fool ourselves into believing that we’re more customer-centric than we really are.

 This confusion results from how innovation and new product processes have evolved.